PragmaticCoding/PragmaticCoding.github.io/_drafts/2023-11-19-listview_cell_layouts.md

 # The Data

 The original data for this was a 50MB JSON file.
-I stipped out the first 10KB or so of data to use as a sample.
+I stripped out the first 10KB or so of data to use as a sample.
 The JSON data looks like this:

 ``` json
 {